pavelone/fhirplace/README.md

 ### Stopping VMs

 When you finish your work with FHIRPlace, you may decide to stop running VMs to free system resources that they have allocated.
-This can be done with following command:
+This can be done with the following command:

 ```bash
 vagrant halt fhirbase fhirplace